Longan-Labs/NFC_ST25DV_RES/README.md

 ## Features

+- Based on the ST25DV64K chip, supporting ISO/IEC 15693 and NFC Forum Type 5 tag standards
+- 64 Kbits of EEPROM, organized in 2048 blocks of 32 bits each
-- Open-source hardware and software
+- Energy harvesting and GPO (General Purpose Output)
-- Easy-to-use Grove form factor with 4-pin HY2.0 connector
-- Fast and reliable NFC communication
+- Fast transfer mode and multiple levels of data protection
-- Supports a wide range of NFC and RFID applications
+- Compatible with both 3.3V and 5V systems
-- I2C interface for easy integration with microcontrollers
+- Uses the standard Grove connector (HY2.0 - 4Pin) for easy integration with other Grove modules
+- Open-source software and hardware

 ## Specification